anita-app/anita/landing/src/app/blog/articles/2021-11-10 porting-from-angular-to-react.md

     /project/:projectId/:sectionId/edit/:elementId

 Now we only need a way to generate the links to the routes.
 We can do that with a function that fills all `params` expected by a route.
-In our design, the function accepts a URL and an array of `params` and values to be replaced in the URL:
+Given a URL, and an array of `params` and values, the function should automatically fill all `params` needed to properly generate the final URL:

     export function urlParamFiller(url: string, paramsToFill: Array<{ name: URL_PARAMS; value: string }>): string {